aws-samples/aws-secure-environment-accelerator/README.md

    ***(The ALZ AVM takes 42 minutes per sub-account.
 You can add additional AWS workload accounts at a later time)***

-3. Create an S3 bucket in your master account, preferably encrypted with the `AwsLandingZoneKMSKey` KMS key, and with versioning enabled
+~~3.
+Create an S3 bucket in your master account, preferably encrypted with the `AwsLandingZoneKMSKey` KMS key, and with versioning enabled
-4. Place your config file, named `config.json`, in your new bucket
+4. Place your config file, named `config.json`, in your new bucket~~ (S3 Functionality BROKEN)

 #### Deploy the Accelerator Installer Stack